 The Act of Oblivion III: Queen's County

 The performance was devised by Kildare Youth Theatre’s Senior Ensemble working in collaboration with theatre-maker Peter Hussey.
-It has been funded by the Arts Council’s Young Ensembles’ Scheme, and forms part of a sequence of new work called The Act of Oblivion that explores the colonisation of Ireland.
+It has been funded by the Arts Council’s Young Ensembles’ Scheme, and forms part of a sequence of the ongoing The Act of Oblivion series that explores the colonisation of Ireland.